szymi-/huawei-to-influx/README.md

 # Add dashboard and panels

-You can use the dashboard from `sample_dashboards` dir as a starting point.
+You can use the dashboard from `sample_dashboards/` dir as a starting point.

 # Adding more metrics